-Rain catchment systems, build and disibute water filters.
+Rain catchment systems, build and distribute water filters.

 What will I do?

-As a volunteer, you’ll have the opportunity to engage with community members and support them by helping assemble water filters annd the rain catchment systems.
-While on site for the project you will also learn more about the community your are helping and engage in some fun suprise activities.
+As a volunteer, you’ll have the opportunity to engage with community members and support them by helping on the project While on-site for the project you will also learn more about the community you are helping and engage in some fun surprise activities.

 Where will I stay?